 Time frame: Baseline, 8 weeks, and 24 weeks

-Mean daytime blood pressure (mean of blood pressure readings during the awake period), nighttime blood pressure (mean of blood pressure readings during the asleep period) and mean 24-h blood pressure (mean of the awake and asleep blood pressure values, weighted by the relative amounts of time spent awake and asleep) will be computed using valid readings from ambulatory blood pressure monitoring.
-Changes in these out-of-office blood pressure metrics from baseline to follow-up at 8 weeks and 24 weeks will be calculated and compared across randomization arms.
+Mean daytime blood pressure (mean of blood pressure readings during the wake period) will be computed using valid readings from 24-h ambulatory blood pressure monitoring.
+Changes in out-of-office daytime blood pressure metrics from baseline to follow-up at 8 weeks and 24 weeks will be calculated and compared across randomization arms.

 Time frame: Baseline, 8 weeks, and 24 weeks